cncf/k8s-conformance/v1.16/hostedJDOS/README.md

 #### Introduction

-Hosted JDOS is Jingdong Datacenter OS for automated management of shared container clusters and containerized applications in a scalable and elastic manner.
+JDOS Hosted is Jingdong Datacenter OS for automated management of shared container clusters and containerized applications in a scalable and elastic manner.
 The key systems include ContainerFS, ContainerDNS and ContainerLB (https://github.com/tiglabs).

+#### Apply For a JDOS Account

+Login to our official website(https://jdos3.jd.com) to apply for a JDOS account and login your cluster.

-#### Run Conformance Test
+#### Run Conformance Test In Your Cluster

 ```
 Deploy a Sonobuoy pod to your cluster with: